MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

    ![linkedin connections for the career coach app.](media/career-coach-linked-in.png)

 2. Copy the verification link and share it with your educational institution’s LinkedIn page super admin.
-Learn more about the LinkedIn page super admin role at the [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/102672).
+Learn more about the LinkedIn page super admin role in the [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/102672).

 3. The LinkedIn page super admin, will use the unique verification link to associate Career Coach with your school's page.
 [Additional documentation about LinkedIn page verification](https://www.linkedin.com/help/linkedin/answer/102672).